Laurentine

 Bio

-Her work has been recognized and supported by the Banque Populaire Foundation and the Hermès Corporate Foundation.
-In 2024, her pieces were exhibited during Milan Design Week, and at the Homo Faber Biennale in Venice, organized by the Michelangelo Foundation.
+Recognized for both her artistic vision and exceptional craftsmanship, Périlhou has received the support of the Banque Populaire Foundation and the Hermès Corporate Foundation.
+In 2024, her work was exhibited at Rossana Orlandi Gallery during Milan Design Week and at the Homo Faber Biennale in Venice, organized by the Michelangelo Foundation.